 Lisa Berkman, PhD, is Director, Harvard Center for Population and Development Studies, and the Thomas D. Cabot Professor of Public Policy, Epidemiology, and Global Health and Population at the Harvard T.H.
 Chan School of Public Health.
 Appointed director of the Harvard Center for Population and Development Studies in 2007, she was chair of the School’s Department of Social and Behavioral Sciences (formerly known as the Department of Society, Human Development and Health) from 1995 – 2008.
 Her research investigates how social conditions related to inequality, race, ethnicity, and social isolation influence health and aging.
 Berkman received her master’s and doctorate in epidemiology from the University of California, Berkeley.
 She joined the Yale faculty in 1979 as an assistant professor, and before coming to the Harvard T.H.
 Chan School of Public Health (formerly the Harvard School of Public Health) in 1995 to head what was then the Department of Health and Social Behavior, she was head of the department of chronic disease epidemiology at Yale School of Medicine.
 Berkman is currently president of the Association of Population Centers (APC), a member of the Institute of Medicine, and serves as chair of the Board of Scientific Counselors of the National Institute on Aging of the National Institutes of Health.
 She is a past president of the Society for Epidemiologic Research.

-Ichiro Kawachi, MD, PhD, is Chair, Department of Social and Behavioral Sciences, Chair, Department of Social and Behavioral Sciences, the John L. Loeb and Frances Lehman Loeb Professor of Social Epidemiology, Harvard T.H.
+Ichiro Kawachi, MD, PhD, is the John L. Loeb and Frances Lehman Loeb Professor of Social Epidemiology and Chair of the Department of Social and Behavioral Sciences at the Harvard T.H.
 Chan School of Public Health, and co-director of RWJF HSS Program at Harvard.
 Kawachi received both his medical degree and PhD (in epidemiology) from the University of Otago, New Zealand.
 He has taught at the Harvard Chan School since 1992.
 Kawachi was the co-editor with Lisa Berkman of the textbook Social Epidemiology, 2nd Edition (Oxford University Press, 2014).
 His other books include The Health of Nations (The New Press, 2002); Neighborhoods and Health (Oxford University Press, 2003); Globalization and Health (Oxford University Press, 2006); Social Capital and Health (Springer, 2008); and the Oxford Handbook of Public Health Practice (Oxford University Press, 2013), with Charles Guest et al. Kawachi is the co-editor in chief (with S.V.
 Subramanian) of the international journal Social Science & Medicine.
 He is an elected member of the Institute of Medicine of the US National Academy of Sciences.

 Program Associate Director: